iteravirgo/bcsitera.github.io/apps/realtime-bank-fi/docs/en-US/app.md

 All countries where Business Central is available.

 ### Supported Languages
-The app is available in: Estonian (Estonia) and English (United States)
+The app is available in: Finnish (Finland) and English (United States)

 ---